rollerworks-graveyard/RollerworksMultiUserBundle/README.md

 to allow developers of the bundle to reproduce the issue by simply cloning it and following some steps.

+For opening a PR please use [Gush](http://gushphp.org/) with the standard template.

 Credits
 -------